Skip to content

 • Couples concerned about protecting savings for a healthy spouse

-• Families wanting cost-effective coverage with available spousal discounts
+• Families wanting cost-effective coverage while still using available partner discounts

 Additional Planning Strategies for Couples